With AWP you are supported, encouraged and valued

 "When I started working at Southmead Hospital in a high dependency mental health unit there was some unused space in the back garden, so along with the patients we started a vegetable patch.
 We entered the produce in a local flower show and won a few prizes.
 I then moved to another unit and on my first day in the job, brought in a cheque for £1,200 to fund a project to transform the garden.
 We entered the flower show again and won some awards.
 Activities carried on improving on the ward through charitable funds and we got things like table tennis equipment.
 The patients, staff and my manager put me forward for a staff award and I won.
 This was amazing.
 We then got funding and the backing for a larger gardening project, to run across ten wards.
 I have gained confidence and recognition for the ideas I have come up with.
 The best bit was all the people I've met through my projects that otherwise I wouldn't have known."

-With AWP you can specialise in what interests you most about mental health
+Become an expert - With AWP you can specialise in what interests you most about mental health

 Dr Anthony Harrison, Consultant Nurse (Liaison Psychiatry) Hillview Lodge, Bath